earlvanze/AMD-ROCm-Miner/README.md

 Password: cryptominer
 ```
 gparted can expand your partitions to fill up a drive larger than 16 GB.
-This link works better than the one on MEGA because MEGA has a 5 GB free transfer limit.
-It took me 12 hours to get the whole image.
-Or you could just email tekcommnv@gmail.com and he could send it to you.

-Don't forget to change the address and mining pool in /root/start-rtminer.sh and /root/Claymore/stratum_proxy.py.
-Or don't, I'll take the extra hashrate :)
+If you're using Claymore Ethereum miner, don't forget to change the address and mining pool in /root/start-rtminer.sh and /root/Claymore/stratum_proxy.py.
+The proxy is used to reduce stale shares.
+Feel free to contribute extra hashes :)

 start-oc.sh was modified to work with my actual GPUs.
 Follow the instructions and use pattern recognition to figure it out.